 Played lots of places already?
 Awesome.
 Consider placing a big long list of venues at the end of the page that describes your performances (ex – “Thanks to ABC Theater, XYZ Performing Arts Center, etc. etc. etc. for inviting me to perform.”)

-Nobody’s ever going to read through that whole list, but the bigger and longer it is, the more reassuring that can be.
+Nobody’s ever going to read through that whole list, but the bigger and longer it is, the more reassuring that can be for the buyer.

 Organize that long list of quotes alphabetically, either by venue name or city/state name if appropriate, so people can quickly find venues that are known to them.